What is Breast Reconstruction?

 - Whether you have realistic surgical goals and expectations

-It is important to remember that a reconstructed breast will not look or feel the same as a natural breast.
+It is important to remember that a reconstructed breast will not necessarily look or feel the same as a natural breast.
 The goal of breast reconstruction is to diminish the physical and emotional impact of mastectomy or lumpectomy by re-creating as close to a normal breast size, shape, symmetry, and overall appearance as possible.
-During a thorough consultation, board-certified plastic surgeon Ram Kalus, MD will review your medical history and assess your unique needs for breast reconstruction.
+During a thorough consultation, Dr. Ram Kalus or Dr. Craig Rowin, our experienced plastic surgeons, will review your medical history and assess your unique needs for breast reconstruction.
 He will ask you about your concerns and preferences and recommend the most ideal options for reconstruction based on your health, body type, lifestyle, and surgical goals.

 How Is the Breast Reconstruction Procedure Performed?